 How Does Diatomaceous Earth Work on Crickets?

 Because DE works mechanically rather than chemically, insects cannot develop a resistance to it, making it a long-term solution for cricket control.
 Additionally, it remains effective as long as it stays dry, so it’s perfect for use in indoor areas and dry climates.
+Cricket eggs do need to hatch for that nymph or adult to come into contact with DE.

 Benefits of Using Diatomaceous Earth for Crickets